abdelrahmanmetwally/MultiCloudDevOpsProject/README.md

  ## Requirements:
  - terraform : used terraform modules to build and provision simple infrastructure like: vpc,ec2,security group,route table,backend for terraform.
- - ansible: using ansible roles to manage the remote servers and install required tools.
+ - ansible: using ansible roles to manage the remote servers and install required tools : jenkins, openshift cli.
  - jenkins: to run ci/cd pipeline and automate the process and using jenkins shared libraries to make Jenkinsfile it sharable and more reusable
     ,,you can find the repo of used shared library at https://github.com/abdelrahmanmetwally/my-jenkins-shared-library.git
- - sonarqube: to check code quality.
+ - sonarqube: to check code quality , running it in container
  - monitoring and logging on opneshift: using red hat openshift logging and openshift elastic operators .
  - monitoring the infrasturcture: used terraform to integrate cloud watch with the ec2 , find it in (terraform-modules-project/ec2/m.ain.tf).
  - aws: the cloud provider which we will create and manage the remote machine in.